 Spartanburg County Council and the Libraries’ Board of Trustees are committed to providing a first-class infrastructure to meet the informational, educational, and entertainment needs of Spartanburg County.
 Further, it is their commitment to utilize Spartanburg’s tax revenue wisely and strategically.

-Back in 2000, County Council authorized $9 million in construction bonds to build the Chesnee, Cowpens, Cyrill-Westside, Landrum, and Woodruff Libraries.
+In 2000, County Council authorized $9 million in construction bonds to build the Chesnee, Cowpens, Cyrill-Westside, Landrum, and Woodruff Libraries.
 The last payment on this debt was paid in January 2020.

-Instead of requesting additional taxes to address library infrastructure the Board of Trustees requested the debt issued in 2000 to be reissued after the final payment was made.
+Instead of requesting additional taxes to address library infrastructure the Board of Trustees requested the debt issued in 2000 be reissued after the final payment was made.
 This strategy would not increase taxes and would provide the necessary capital to improve library services.

 The Libraries’ Board of Trustees identified the Inman Library and improvements to the Headquarters Library as two essential priorities.

 Downtown Spartanburg has evolved over time.
 From a hub of commerce to more of a pedestrian walkable retail district in the 1970s, this district competed with the rise of the shopping mall and adjacent shopping districts that took place at that same time.
 As shopping malls were built and area shopping districts grew, businesses moved away from downtown.

 Spartanburg struggled to retain businesses.
 In 1974, East Main Street was closed from Converse to Church Streets.
 These three city blocks became Spartanburg’s “outdoor mall.”
 This concept struggled to grow in popularity with the advent of Westgate Mall, Hillcrest Shopping Mall, Poppy Square, Pinewood and Cedar Springs Shopping Centers and JM Fields and Sky City strategically located on Reidville Road and I-26.